ipappify/umtoken/README.md

 ## Comparison

-Standard tokenizers like BPE (Byte Pair Encoding) and WordPiece are based on character-level tokenization and neither consider leading whitespace, case, nor morphological rules as further dimensions of a token.
+Standard tokenizers like BPE (Byte Pair Encoding) and WordPiece neither consider leading whitespace, case, nor morphological rules as further dimensions of a token.
 The following figure compares the tokenization of umtoken and BPE/WordPiece tokenizers.

 The figure shows the tokens per word ratio by the 8 most commonly spoken languages in the EU (eu8) on the huggingface dataset wikimedia/wikipedia, for:
 - umtoken-eu8_40k--lax (`./assets/wikipedia_eu8_40k_l3--lax.json`, **40k** vocab size, trained on wikimedia/wikipedia, without tying vocab and rules by language)